 A few weeks ago Jaymes Myers wrote here about our efforts at SNHU to create a new learning framework focused on relevant, engaging models that we hope will be more effective precisely because they acknowledge the need for individual experiences rather than a one-size-fits-all concept.
 But this only works if we empower instructors to make connections with students that cater to their needs.

 At the same time we have to ensure high-quality academic performance outcomes.
 This is where it gets tricky for instructors who have grown comfortable with traditional models.
-In the College of Online and Continuing Education, we are using a combination of academicians and practicing professionals (one of my deans calls this a “pracademic” consolidation) to determine outcomes and valid ways to accurately measure those outcomes.
+At SNHU Online, we are using a combination of academicians and practicing professionals (one of my deans calls this a “pracademic” consolidation) to determine outcomes and valid ways to accurately measure those outcomes.
 Whether it’s for accounting or psychology, our subject-matter experts can come to agreement ultimately on the skill level and knowledge content a student should be able to demonstrate through application.
 These collaborative, highly credentialed teams can set standards of performance, just as the EPA or FAA can identify quality or performance.
 This makes some faculty uncomfortable, as it requires students in all classes to ultimately meet the same outcomes.